Canon 5D Mark IV vs Nikon D5500

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D5500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark IV: